 Disturbed areas on the project site are primarily existing dirt roads.
 Limited vegetation occurs in this land cover type and tends to be weedy.
 These plant species include invasive species such as Centaurea melitensis, Silybum marianum, and Hirschfeldia incana.
-Road/Disturbed occupies approximately 8.01 acres of the project site.

 ORNAMENTAL